tomMisson/eBMS-MIDI/README.md

 ```
 you should see 3 containers running: ebms-mongo, ebms-api & ebms-UI

 This container structure will automatically re-build if an error is encountered.

+If you see these containers, you should be able to post to the api via localhost:3000 and access the UI on localhost:80 or wherever you may be running it on the network.

 ## Frontend

+Our frontend is written in react and is compiled each time to docker containers spin up.
+Data is fetched from the API and posted using the javascript fetch command.